commercialhaskell/stack/doc/configure/yaml/non-project.md

 [`stack build --[no-]allow-newer`](../../commands/build_command.md#-no-allow-newer-flag)
 flag

-Whether to ignore lower and upper version bounds in Cabal files.
+!!! warning

-!!! info
+    This configuration option is misnamed.
+It causes Stack to ignore all the bounds in the relevant Cabal file(s), not only upper bounds.
+The name was chosen to match the `--allow-newer` option introduced in `Cabal-1.20.0.0`.

-    The name `allow-newer` was chosen to match a commonly-used Cabal option which ignored only upper bounds.
+Whether to ignore all version bounds (upper and lower) in Cabal files.
+See the [`allow-newer-deps`](#allow-newer-deps) configuration option to specify the scope of application when `allow-newer` is `true`.

 ~~~yaml
 allow-newer: true